Arithmetic of curves on moduli of local systems: Parabolic subvarieties

 \subsection{Base cases}

 In this subsection, we give a proof of Theorem \ref{linethm} in the cases $(g,n)=(1,1)$ and $(0,4)$.
-We shall refer the reader to our earlier paper \cite[Section 3]{whang2} and references therein for details on the explicit presentations of $X_k$ in these cases.
+We shall refer the reader to Section \ref{sect:2.3} for explicit presentations of $X_k$ in these cases.
 First, it is useful to record an elementary lemma.

 \begin{lemma} If $\Sigma$ is a surface of type $(0,3)$, then $k=(k_1,k_2,k_3)\in X(\Sigma)\simeq\A^3$ is reducible if and only if $k_1^2+k_2^2+k_3^2-k_1k_2k_3-2=2$. \end{lemma}